arthurgousset/foundry/README.md

 # Foundry (Cheat Sheet)

+> [!INFO]
-This is a cheat sheet on Foundry (mostly notes-to-self).
+> This is a cheat sheet on Foundry (mostly notes-to-self).
 They are incomplete by default.

 Foundry has four main binaries:

 1.  [`cast`](https://book.getfoundry.sh/reference/cast/): a CLI for performing Ethereum RPC calls, smart contract calls, send transactions, or retrieve any type of chain data.
 1.  [`forge`](https://book.getfoundry.sh/reference/forge/): a developer tool to test, build, and deploy smart contracts.
 1.  [`anvil`](https://book.getfoundry.sh/reference/anvil/): a local testnet node for testing contracts from frontends or for interacting over RPC.
 1.  [`chisel`](https://book.getfoundry.sh/reference/chisel/): a Solidity REPL to test Solidity snippets on a local or forked network.

 ## Installation